IgorEmerick/api-to-do/README.md

 **Create project**
 ***

-- [ ] Should be possible create a project.
+- [x] Should be possible create a project.
-- [ ] Should be possible set members on creation by email.
+- [x] Should be possible set members on creation by email.
+- [ ] Should send an invite email to members not found.
-- [ ] Should be possible set admins on creation by email.
+- [x] Should be possible set members permissions on creation.
-- [ ] Must request authentication.
+- [x] Must request authentication.
-- [ ] Must request a name.
+- [x] Must request a name.

 **List projects**
 ***